 His selection in the NFL draft on Thursday officially makes quarterback Joe Burrow a professional athlete and opens the money faucet.
-He could have his NFL contract signed with the Cincinnati Bengals within a matter and weeks while finishing a variety of endorsement deals, too.
+He could have his NFL contract signed with the Cincinnati Bengals within a matter of weeks while finishing a variety of endorsement deals, too.

 And that’s good because a recent study suggests that Burrow lost out on $700,000 in easy money in the past year because of NCAA rules.

 Joe Burrow has already been getting deals done

 LSU quarterback Joe Burrow took his first step toward a lucrative NFL career in January when he signed with WME, the former William Morris Agency, to represent him.
 The move has already paid dividends in the form of deals with Lowe’s, Bose, Nerf, and Buffalo Wild Wings.

 Lowe’s has already put Burrow to work making video calls to company employees to thank them for their work during the coronavirus pandemic.

 Conspicuously absent is any deal between Burrow and one of the major shoe or apparel companies like Under Armour or Adidas, a situation likely to be remedied soon.
 Kyler Murray announced his Nike endorsement deal the day before selected No. 1 overall in the 2019 NFL draft.

 An interesting study by Athletic Director U and Navigate Research estimates that Joe Burrow lost out on $700,000 in the past year because he was not able to cash in on his name, image, or likeness (NIL) while playing college football.
 The issue of NIL opportunities came to the forefront last year when California passed a law giving college athletes in the state the right to profit from the use of their name, image, or likeness.